Slideshow image

 2 Comments

-Martha Barker almost 2 years ago
+Martha Barker about 2 years ago

 God bless you Luke, I hope I get to meet you when I get to Heaven.
 I pray that your death makes a difference for the homeless community, one thing we know for sure is that it is part of God`s plan.

-Cynthia Derksen almost 2 years ago
+Cynthia Derksen about 2 years ago

 May Luke find the peace & rest he was searching for..He is now numbered with the Saints... may he rest in peace & rise in glory.